joshwyatt/classes/markdown/shared_properties.md

 - Describe the `__proto__` property on JavaScript values
 - Create objects with their `__proto__` pointing to a programmer defined object
 - Describe the `prototype` object on functions
-- Understand `__proto__` and `prototype` in native JavaScript code
+- Describe the use of `__proto__` and `prototype` in built in JavaScript code
 - Prove that in JavaScript, "everything is nothing"
-- Use constructor functions to create objects instances with both properties unique to themselves, and properties shared amongst all instances
+- Use constructor functions to create object instances with both properties unique to themselves, and properties shared amongst all instances

 ## The `__proto__` Property on JavaScript Values